 You’ve probably never heard of the Fair Isaac Corporation, but it’s heard of you.
 And it influences much of your life, from your mortgage’s interest rate to your ability to qualify for great credit cards.

 That’s because Fair Isaac invented the FICO Score, a number used by lenders to evaluate your creditworthiness.
 Since the late ‘80s/early ’90s, this credit score has affected the financial lives of countless people across the United States.
 And you don’t have just one score, either; you have hundreds, including multiple FICO Scores.

 Since they probably won’t go away any time soon, you should understand your FICO Scores in and out.
 And it would be helpful to have a basic understanding of other scoring models, particularly VantageScore – a credit score which is becoming more popular among lenders with each passing year.

 You have a variety of options when it comes to providers of free credit scores.

-If you want to get free FICO scores, your best bet is to get them through credit card issuers.
-Several of the major card issuers — Amex, Bank of America, Citi, etc., — offer free FICO scores to cardholders.
+If you want to get free FICO Scores, your best bet is to get them through credit card issuers.
+Several of the major card issuers — Amex, Bank of America, Citi, etc., — offer free FICO Scores to cardholders as a benefit.

-Getting free VantageScore credit scores is easier, because you don’t need to have any particular credit cards.
+Getting free VantageScore credit scores is easier, because you don’t need to have any particular credit cards to access them.
 Instead, there are quite a few companies (including some card issuers) that offer free VantageScores to anyone, just for signing up.

-Take note that these services update your scores at different times.
+Take note that these services update your scores at different intervals.
 The best services update more frequently, like once per week or once per month.
 Some only update once every three months.